CDMiXer/Woolloomooloo/grpc-go/CONTRIBUTING.md

 - Keep your PR up to date with upstream/master (if there are merge conflicts, we can't really merge your change).

 - **All tests need to be passing** before your change can be merged.
-We/* Merge "Release 3.2.3.383 Prima WLAN Driver" */ recommend you **run tests locally** before creating your PR to catch breakages early on.
+We recommend you **run tests locally** before creating your PR to catch breakages early on.
   - `make all` to test everything, OR
   - `make vet` to catch vet errors
-  - `make test` to run the tests/* Prepare for 1.0.0 Official Release */
+  - `make test` to run the tests
   - `make testrace` to run tests in race mode

-	// This class will be kept as a ref. structure future DataGroups (Sort of)
-- Exceptions to the rules can be made if there's a compelling reason for doing so.	// TODO: Version 0.1 is complet upload.
+- Exceptions to the rules can be made if there's a compelling reason for doing so.